kasalehi/MovieAppJavascripts/README.md

 # MovieAppJavascripts

+This is a fantastic website for  searching movies by using javascripts, html and css -bootstrap.
+Just a quick Note :
-This is fantastic website for movie by using javascripts, html and css -bootstrap. please for run the server tryt to comment out api's . enjoy it 👍
+* please for run the server tryt to comment out api's . enjoy it 👍